Johannesburg, South Africa — City Guide 2026

 | Saint (Sandton) | Eat Out 1-Star | Fine dining, Sandton business district |

-Also notable: Olives & Plates (Hyde Park, Restaurant Group of the Year), Club Como (People’s Choice Award), Pata Pata (Maboneng, authentic African with live music).
+Also notable: Olives & Plates (Hyde Park, Restaurant Group of the Year), Club Como (People’s Choice Award), Pata Pata (Maboneng, authentic African with live music), The Grillhouse (classic steakhouse institution), The Butcher Shop & Grill (encyclopedic wine list).

 Johannesburg’s Neighbourhoods